 At the Kennedy School, Kathy created and teaches Product Management and Society, and launched Product and Society.
 Kathy is an Affiliate at the Harvard Berkman Klein Center where she leads the Ethical Tech working group, and focuses on ethics in technology, with an emphasis on engineering culture and computer science curricula.
 She is also a Fellow at the Shorenstein Center, former Senior Fellow at the Belfer Center, faculty affiliate at the Center for Research on Computation and Society (CRCS) at the Harvard, faculty affiliate with Assembly:Disinformation.
 As a 2018 fellow of the MIT Media Lab and Harvard Assembly, Kathy co-founded ai-in-the-loop focused on community inclusion in the development of Artificial Intelligence.
 In 2019, she gave the Commencement Speech at the Harvard University Extension school, and in 2020, the Commencement Class Day Farewell Lecture at the Harvard Kennedy School.

 At Mozilla, Kathy co-founded and advises the Responsible Computer Science Challenge and in March 2020, co-founded the new Mozilla Builders Fix-the-Internet Incubator, supporting and funding teams and start-ups with promising ideas for a better internet for communities around the world.

-Kathy serves on the advisory boards of the Anita Borg Institute and the “Make the Breast Pump Not Suck” initiative.
-She is actively involved in leadership with ProductTank and Women in Product.
-She also advises startups, conferences, and non-profits on hiring, building teams, and community inclusion.
+Kathy serves and has served on the advisory boards and councils of technology companies, the Anita Borg Institute, World Economic Forum's Tech Ethics working group, Startups and Society, and the “Make the Breast Pump Not Suck” initiative.
+She has been involved in leadership with ProductTank and Women in Product.
+She advises tech companies, startups, conferences, and non-profits on product, social responsibility, hiring, building teams, and community inclusion.